Crowto1/Crowto1.github.io/projects/_posts/2025-01-17-digital-forensics.md

 Additionally, two more unique weapon images were identified through the suspect's web history database; however, these two were not found on the USB stick itself.
 In total, 18 unique weapon images were identified during the investigation, with 16 of them residing on exhibit #DFT-USB-A-218.

-2.	**Is there evidence of how any images that are present have been obtained?**
+2.	**Source of images: Is there evidence indicating how the images were obtained?**

 Yes.
 The 16 weapon images stored on the USB stick were sourced from the website operated by individuals named James and Dan.
 To access these images, the suspect downloaded publicly available images from the site and used a Least Significant Bit (LSB) steganography tool to extract passphrases, which were then used to unlock the weapon images.

 The two additional images (not present on the USB stick) were accessed by visiting weapongrove.com and wikipedia.org, as confirmed through the suspect’s browser history database.

-3.	**Are there indicators whether the suspect acted alone or is a member of an organised group?**
+3.	**Individual vs group involvement: Are there signs that the suspect acted independently or as part of an organized group?**

 Yes.
 Evidence indicates that the suspect, Ben, is a member of an organised group.
 The leadership of this group appears to include James and Dan, as supported by: